softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 Great we've got `jest` setup!
 For the final step you need to add a `jest` config section to your `package.json` file, this section will be used later in the post to extend the framework.

 ::: tip
 You don't have to list your `jest` config inside of your `package.json` file, the same can be accomplished by creating a `jest.config.js` file.
-By default `jest` will look for either of the two without you having to specify them through the command line interface.
+By default `jest` will look for either of the two without you having to specify them through the command-line interface.

 ``` javascript
 // jest.config.js